 If the reason for an absence does not fall within the guidelines, the absence will generally be unexcused.
 Absences that might be an exception to these guidelines must be approved in advance.
-When a student is absent due to suspension, the absence will be unexcused.
 Please note that "needed at home" or "family emergency" are not excused under the attendance policy.